mxstbr/mxstbr.com/pages/thoughts/margin.md

 Spacer components (such as `Stack` above) can restrict spacing values to steps on a scale.
 That way, all spacing aligns to the grid.

-By using spacer components, you specify the space between components in a specific instance.
+Spacer components move the responsibility of managing whitespace to the parent.
+You specify the space between components in a specific instance.
 You have to define space in relation and context.

 Who else thinks about space in relation and context?
 Designers.